 I am an Assistant Professor at the Department of Statistics at the University of Warwick since December 2019.
-Prior to this I was a University Research Assistant at the Institute for Stochastics, JKU Linz, Austria.
-Before, I was Postdoc at the Department of Mathematical Sciences, University of Copenhagen, where I obtained my PhD in Probability Theory and Statistics under the supervision of Professor Susanne Ditlevsen in 2013.
+Before I was a University Research Assistant at the Institute for Stochastics, JKU Linz, Austria (2014-2019) and Postdoc at the Department of Mathematical Sciences, University of Copenhagen, where I obtained my PhD in Probability Theory and Statistics under the supervision of Professor Susanne Ditlevsen in 2013.

-Together with other colleagues from Warwick and abroad, I am currently organising the One World ABC Seminar, fortnightly seminars on approximate Bayesian computation (ABC), inference and methods.
+- Together with other colleagues from Warwick and abroad, I am organising the One World ABC Seminar, fortnightly seminars on approximate Bayesian computation (ABC), inference and methods.

-My interest is in the study of stochastic processes and point processes from a modelling, numerical, probabilistic and statistical point of view.
+My interest is in the study of stochastic processes (mostly diffusions) and point processes from a modelling, numerical, probabilistic and statistical point of view.
 In particular, I am currently interested in the interface between numerics and statistics when considering simulation-based methods applied to problems arising mainly, but not exclusively, in neuroscience, physiology, cognitive psychology and biology.

 - Statistical inference for (fully/partially observed) stochastic processes.